A Comparison Test for Meromorphic Extensions: Examples and Counterexamples

 \subsection{Acknowledgements}

-The Authors would like to thank Nir Avni for motivating the question, and several useful discussions.
-We would like to thank M. Sodin, S. Sodin, and A. Eremenko for suggesting we look at natural boundaries.
-The first Author is grateful for the support of the Golda Meir fellowship.
+The authors would like to thank Nir Avni for motivating the question, and several useful discussions.
+The authors also thank M.\ Sodin, S.\ Sodin, and A.\ Eremenko for suggesting looking at natural boundaries.
+The authors gratefully acknowledge support from the Department of Mathematics at Northwestern University, where a significant part of the discussion and work on this project was conducted.
+The first author is grateful for the support of the Golda Meir fellowship.